ietf-wg-cellar/ebml-specification/specification.markdown

 - Invalid Element IDs that are longer than the limit stated in the EBMLMaxIDLength Element of the EBML Header.
 - Invalid Element IDs that are not encoded in the shortest-possible way.
 - Invalid Element Data Size values that are longer than the limit stated in the EBMLMaxSizeLength Element of the EBML Header.

-- Invalid Element IDs comprised of reserved values.
+Invalid Element IDs comprised of reserved values MAY be accepted as valid EBML IDs in order to skip such elements.

-- Usage of 0x00 octets in EBML Elements with a string type.
+EBML Elements with a string type may contain extra data after the first 0x00.
+These data SHOULD be discarded according to the (#terminating-elements) rules.

 An EBML Reader may discard some or all data if the following errors are found in the EBML Document: